 Having the opportunity and safe access to visit rewilding sites is so important.
 It’s an outdoor classroom enabling us to get hands-on experience of the ethos and benefits of rewilding.
 It soothes our soul.
 It gives us hope for the future, it inspires us.
 It makes us feel part of nature, not apart from nature.
 It influences our work.

-Take Katherine for example.
-Cardiff-based artist and architect Katherine has felt the impact of her rewilding experiences ripple through her work.
+Take Cardiff-based artist and architect Katherine Jones, for example.
+She has felt the impact of her rewilding experiences ripple through her work.
 Drawing animals for as long as she can remember, she creates immaculately detailed portraits of our beloved wildlife.

 Her first real contact of rewilding was at Knepp Estate, West Sussex — where wildlife and habits are recovering as a result of habitat restoration and bringing back natural processes.

 “Knepp reminded me of the mosaic landscapes of Africa and safaris with surprises around every corner.
 We were admiring some deer, when a huge freely roaming cow strutted past us, without a glance in our direction!”